arinkulshi/diet_recommendation_tool/README.md

 # Nutrition and Diet Recommendation Tool

-This repository contains a complete Docker-based application stack for a nutrition and diet recommendation tool, including database, backend API, and frontend user interface.
+This repository contains a Docker-based application stack for a nutrition and diet recommendation tool, including database, backend API, and frontend

 ## System Architecture